emqx/eip/active/0044-backup-encryption.md

 * Import through the CLI, which is the trusted plane and is exempt.
 * Re-encrypt the plaintext archive out of band with a provisioned key, then import the result through the API.
-* Temporarily set `require_encryption` to off for a maintenance window, which is an explicit and audited configuration change.
+* Temporarily set `node.data_import_encryption` to `false` for a maintenance window, which is an explicit and audited configuration change.

 ### Auditing